Stressed is Desserts Spelled Backward (Dr. Luke Seaward)

 - Focus your energy on situations you can influence, reframe perspectives about things you cannot change.
 Visit The Very Well Mind for resources to promote mental well-being.

 - Lean on friends and/or family who are supportive.
-If stressors become too much to handle, contact Student Counseling Services; faculty and staff may contact the Employee Assistance Program
+If stressors become too much to handle, contact Student Counseling Services; faculty and staff may contact the Employee Assistance Program (866) 659-3848 (24/7 availability) or their healthcare provider for help.

 - Visit our Mindfulness page and learn more about Mindfulness and Meditation programs offered by the Health Promotion and Wellness department.